 You are counting on your insurance company to help get your life back on track, but unfortunately they are not always on your side.
 Policyholders are often denied claims by the insurer even though they religiously paid their premiums for many years.
 This causes anger, frustration, and feelings of disloyalty when the insurance company was supposed to be there to help.

-An experienced fire damage insurance lawyer can sue the insurance company for you to get your losses paid.
-Many insurance companies deny claims hoping you won’t hire a fire insurance attorney and that you will accept either nothing or just pennies on the dollar.
+An experienced lawyer can sue the insurance company for you to get your losses paid.
+Many insurance companies deny claims hoping you won’t hire an attorney and that you will accept either nothing or just pennies on the dollar.